Constrained Adaptive Rejection Sampling: Hardware and Software

 \section{Hardware and Software}

 Our experiments were conducted on Ubuntu 22.04 LTS nodes with Intel Xeon Gold 6230 CPUs (2.10 GHz, 10 cores, 20 threads allocated) and 384 GB RAM.
-For GPU-accelerated workloads, we provisioned 6x NVIDIA RTX A6000 GPUs.
-Our implementation is based on Python 3.10.12, PyTorch 2.8.0 with CUDA 12.8, Transformers 4.55.4 and llguidance 0.7.30.
-For domain-specific experiments, we additionally used: AFL++ 4.00c, LLVM 14.0.0 for fuzzing, RDKit 2025.3.6 for molecular validity checking (SMILES), pyperplan 2.1 and Validate V4 for PDDL planning.
+For GPU-accelerated workloads, we provisioned a single NVIDIA RTX A6000 GPU for the $7$--$14$B models, and $2\times$ NVIDIA H100 GPUs for the $70$B model.
+Our implementation is based on Python 3.10.12, PyTorch 2.8.0 with CUDA 12.8, an optimized inference backend, and llguidance 0.7.30.
+For domain-specific experiments, we additionally used: AFL++ 4.00c, LLVM 14.0.0 for fuzzing, RDKit 2025.3.6 for molecular validity checking (SMILES), the Spider evaluation harness~\citep{yu2019spider}, for text-to-SQL execution accuracy, pyperplan 2.1 and Validate V4 for PDDL planning.